CHANGES TO PRICING STARTING 30th APRIL 2019 - See Classes tab for more details

 you will find an explanation about the different styles.

 Dancing is a very socialable activity, much more FUN than

 going to a gym and you will learn a skill for life.
 It's like riding a bike, once you've learnt it - you'll never forget.
 At Fun2dance we teach social dancing (not competition dancing), so there is no pressure.
 Soon you will be able to get up on any dance floor whether at a wedding, a tea dance, on a cruise or at a social dance.
 Although it is possible to take medal tests if you want to.
 Fun2dance's philosophy is that dancing should be FUN, it doesn't matter if you are not the best dancer, as long as you are enjoying yourself, it doesn't matter if you go wrong, as no one is judging you.
 Join in and have a go, that is what it is all about.
 People learn at different rates, some people take a lot longer than

 others, we will help everybody.
 As well as the dance classes we have a number of social dances throughtout the year when you will have the chance to get your sparkly outfits out of the wardrobe, dress up and put into practice the steps you have learnt.
-We always play a few games too, to get everyone up on the dance floor and joining in together.
+We always play a few games too for a bit of fun.

 Please click here to view the Classes page for information on where & when the classes are and how much they cost.
 You will find a schedule of what dances we are teaching each week on the Calendar page.
 Also view the Calendar for poosible closures, especially on Bank Holiday weeks and 3 times a year we cannot use the hall in Lee on Solent due to it being used by the Blood Donors.
 But don't worry you won't have to keep checking the website, as when you sign up for my classes you can opt in to receive a monthly email which will contain all the information you need for the forth coming 2 months.
 If you have a question please check first the FAQ page to see if you can find the answer there, if not please use the Contact page to email or phone me.